CKalitin/ckalitin.github.io/_posts/2024-09-19-should-accumulate-capital.md

 Since the dawn of time we've had the problem of trying to allocate power over the future of humanity. democracy blah blah

+<b>Allocate Capital to Issues You Care About</b>

-<i>“As in other situations, a market economy allows accurate knowledge to be effective in influencing decision making even if 99% of the population do not have that knowledge.
+<i>“A market economy allows accurate knowledge to be effective in influencing decision making even if 99% of the population do not have that knowledge.
 In politics however, the 99% who do not understand can create immediate political success for elected officials and for policies that will turn out in the end to be harmful to society as a whole.”</i>
 Thomas Sowell, Basic Economics, Chapter 15

 The reason capital is such a powerful method of allocating decision making is that those that have amassed capital in a particular field are those with the best knowledge of that field.